Rikorose/DeepFilterNet/README.md

 python df/train.py path/to/dataset.cfg path/to/data_dir/ path/to/base_dir/
 ```

-## Citation
+## Citation Guide

-This code accompanies the paper 'DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering'.
+Iy you use this framework, please cite: *DeepFilterNet: A Low Complexity Speech Enhancement Framework for Full-Band Audio based on Deep Filtering*

 ```bibtex
 @inproceedings{schroeter2022deepfilternet,